Bayesian methods for genetic association analysis with heterogeneous subgroups: From meta-analyses to gene-environment interactions: Analytic expressions for the Bayes factors and connections with frequentist statistics

-Thus the likelihood ratio test is approximately the same as a test based on $\sum_s T_s^2$, which (again assuming large sample sizes) is the sum of the squared $Z$ values, and $p$-values can be obtained by noting that under the global null hypothesis this sum will be $\sim \chi^2_S$.
-This test is very similar to Fisher's approach to combining test statistics from multiple studies.
+Thus, the likelihood ratio test is approximately the same as a test based on $\sum_s T_s^2$, which (again assuming large sample sizes) is the sum of the squared $Z$ values, and $p$-values can be obtained by noting that under the global null hypothesis this sum will be $\sim\chi^2_S$.
+This is very similar to Fisher's approach to combining test statistics from multiple studies.

-Now, again, we consider the following question: under what prior assumptions will ${\rm ABF^{ES}_{maxH} }$ give the same ranking of SNPs as $\sum_s T_s^2$?
-Under the ES model, we can see that in fact no single $\phi$ value will give this result.
-However, if we relax the ES model assumption by allowing $\phi$ to be subgroup specific, with
+Under what prior assumptions will $\mathrm{ABF^{ES}_{\max\mathrm{H}} }$ give the same SNP ranking as~$\sum_s T_s^2$?
+Under the ES model no single $\phi$ value will give this result.
+However, we have the following: \begin{prop}[(Implicit $p$-value prior, maximum heterogeneity)] In the ES model, if the prior hyperparameter $\phi$ is allowed to vary among subgroups, with